Next-il/VIP-Tags/README.md

 	"tag.ChatTagPrompt": "\\n\\n\\n\\nEnter the tag you want to use in the chat\\nType {red}cancel{default} to cancel\\n",
-	"tag.ChatTagSelected": "Your chat tag is now: {lime}{0}", "tag.ChatTagLengthError": "The tag must be between {lime}{0}{default} and {lime}{1}{default} characters long, please type a new tag", "tag.ScoreboardTagPrompt": "\\n\\n\\n\\nEnter the tag you want to use in the scoreboard\\nType {red}cancel{default} to cancel\\n", "tag.ColorSelected": "You have selected the color: {lime}{0}", "tag.TagTimeout": "Time is up, if you want to set a tag please use the command again",
+	"tag.ChatTagSelected": "Your chat tag is now: {lime}{0}", "tag.ChatTagLengthError": "The tag must be between {lime}{0}{default} and {lime}{1}{default} characters long, please type a new tag", "tag.BlockedTagError": "The tag you have entered is blocked, please type a new tag", "tag.ScoreboardTagPrompt": "\\n\\n\\n\\nEnter the tag you want to use in the scoreboard\\nType {red}cancel{default} to cancel\\n", "tag.ColorSelected": "You have selected the color: {lime}{0}", "tag.TagTimeout": "Time is up, if you want to set a tag please use the command again",